daattali/beautiful-jekyll/_posts/2024-01-15-vmd-denoising.md

 {% include bp.vmd_denoising/generated_data.html %}

 {: .box-note}
 **Note:** Try moving the plot around, zooming in, and clicking on legend entries.
 If you like these plots, look into [Plotly](https://plotly.com/python/) which allows you to save interactive plots as .html files.
+You can also click on the _Standalone Figure_ link to get a larger version of the figure.

 From this point, α and _k_, the two primary hyperparameters of VMD,  were varied. α is the bandwidth penalty, and _k_ is the number of modes.
 Increasing α makes it so that each mode covers a smaller frequency band, and increasing _k_ decomposes the original signal into more modes (see below for more details).